The Intermittent Volunteer’s Weblog

 so the man from India

-stands in his empty cardboard house
+stands inside his empty cardboard house

 on this near-freezing night